llord1/llord1.github.io/07a-LegalSurvey.md

 ---
 layout: page
-title: "7.a Linguistic Legal Representation"
+title: "7.a  Legal Representation and Language Diversity:"
-description: "7.a Linguistic Legal Representation Survey"
+description: "7.a A Demographic and Linguistic Survey of Saint Lucian Lawyers"
 tags: [Assets]
 ---
 {% include JB/setup %}